 Abstract This article examines the consequences of changes in final and intermediate good tariffs on structural adjustment, urban unemployment, and the real exchange rate in the presence of a free trade zone (FTZ) and foreign capital in the host country.
 The location of the free trade zone and the disaggregation of the economy allows us to examine the consequences of a tariff change on regional incomes.
 It is shown that as a consequence of a tariff change the urban and rural incomes need not necessarily move in the same direction (hence the potential for rural and urban conflict in policy making).

 An Evolving Role For The World's Free-Trade Zones

 Overview: Free-trade zones are among the most versatile, and under-used, devices available for saving on duties, taxes, and other costs involved with global trade.
 However, the rules and benefits vary widely from country to country.
-It came into wide usage around the globe after World War II as a way to encourage foreign investment, mostly in Third World countries.
+Free Trade Zone came into wide usage around the globe after World War II as a way to encourage foreign investment, mostly in Third World countries.
 It supports free trade without all of the infrastructure and politics that multilateral agreements require.
 Therefore, free-trade zones and similar initiatives continue to advance the cause of globalization.
 Developing countries need foreign investment to create jobs and a manufacturing base.
 At the same time, the worlds manufacturing companies need incentives and cost-cutting advantages to compete globally.
 Free-trade zones will always play a role.